It can be a very distressing time when your pet is missing.

-Immediately report a lost animal using council's online customer request service, or phone Customer Services on 1300 136 833 to let
+Immediately report a lost animal using Council's online customer request service, or phone 1300 136 833 to arrange collection of the animal by one of Council's rangers.

 Have your dog’s microchip number